EliotKhachi/publicZk/202209181600/README.md

 # Try...Catch

 The life of a progammer is full of bugs and errors.
-Debugging is a beast of its own (see link here), but errors due to wrong input or other unforeseable things can be handled by throwing an **exception**.
+Debugging is a beast of its own ([]../[]), but errors due to wrong input or other unforeseable things can be handled by throwing an **exception**.

 ## Java Try and Catch
 The `try` statement allows you to define a block of code to be tested for errors while it is being executed.